 In accordance with the U.S. Department of Education State Authorization Rule, which takes effect July 1, 2020, HPU is pleased to share disclosure information about how our educational requirements meet the requirements for professional licensure within each state.
 Additional information regarding the programs below may be found by visiting: https://www.hpu.edu/about-us/information/accreditations.html.

 The University is committed to the health and safety of its students and the entire HPU ‘ohana.
 We are taking all recommended precautions and following CDC guidance to prepare our HPU campus and facilities in anticipation of your arrival.
-However, maintaining the health and safety of our University campus depends upon each of us doing our part: to stay safe (through safe distancing practices and following CDC guidelines), to maintain cleanliness (by wiping areas after use) and to monitor and assess your own health daily.
+However, maintaining the health and safety of our University campus depends upon each of us doing our part: to stay safe , to maintain cleanliness (by wiping areas after use) and to monitor and assess your own health daily.
 Orders from the local, state and federal government are subject to change and the University may be required to modify its programming, activities and offerings in order to comply with applicable law.
-You agree to comply with all applicable government orders and to be responsible for your own behavior to maintain the standards above, along with any guidelines and rules set by the University.
-In addition, the University may require that students produce evidence of a valid COVID-19 vaccination in accordance with the University’s Vaccination Policy for Students and any related policies that will be available on the HPU portal and may be updated from time to time.
+You agree to comply with all applicable government orders and to be responsible for your own behavior to maintain the standards above, along with any guidelines and rules set by the University, as may be revised from time to time.
+Compliance with these rules is part of the Student Code of Conduct (found in the Student Handbook) and failure to comply may subject you to disciplinary action.
+In addition, the University may require that students produce evidence of a valid COVID-19 vaccination or another vaccination in accordance with the University’s Vaccination Policy for Students, certain degree program requirements and any related policies that will be available on the HPU portal and may be updated from time to time.
 Also, the University reserves the right to modify access to the Premises, close access to certain University facilities, impose occupancy limitations or other limitations in response to public health and safety concerns, local, state or federal law requirements or other University determinations in the interest of student health.
 You understand that there are risks in any inherently social setting like a college campus and that COVID-19 presents unique health risks, especially to those with underlying conditions.
 You must determine what is best for you and how to safely engage as part of this community.
 You play an important part in keeping yourself, the HPU ‘ohana and our larger community safe and each of us must do our part.

 Hawai‘i Pacific University takes every reasonable precaution to maintain a safe campus environment and invests in public safety services and safety education for our students.
 The University assumes no responsibility for injuries that students sustain on University property, or at University-sponsored activities and events.
 Additionally, as part of an urban campus experience, there are aspects of the campus that are not under university control and may pose certain dangers, such as the working harbor, various common areas, and public spaces.
 The University cannot be responsible for those elements, aspects, and areas beyond its control.
 Accordingly, each student is expected to exercise reasonable caution and mindfulness.